wentallout/cult-hunter/README.md

 - You can equip different styles in a menu.
 - You can also switch style mid-combo

+### Quests

+- Main quest: related to cults' activities, `INVESTIGATION` and `RAID`
+- Side quest: given by random NPC in the city.
+EX: find missing people, dating advice, track down perverts, stalkers, ghosts, serial killers.

-## Let players use everything they have
+### Let players use everything they have

 `RANGE` matters:
 - Characters do different attacks depend on the range and the angle between them and the enemies.